Chr1stopherMa/Shortcut/deliverable-1/planning.md

 ----
 ### Highlights

-Specify 3 - 5 key decisions and/or insights that came up during your meetings and/or collaborative process.

- * Short (5 min' read max)
- * Decisions can be related to the product and/or the team process.
-    * Mention which alternatives you were considering.
-    * Present the arguments for each alternative.
-    * Explain why the option you decided on makes the most sense for your team/product/users.
- * Essentially, we want to understand how (and why) you ended up with your current product and process plan.
- * This section is useful for important information regarding your decision making process that may not necessarily fit in other sections.

- > **Answer:**

   We chose the applications we would add shortcuts for from a survey presented by the partner coordinator based on the applications used most frequently by seniors in their organization.
 From there, we researched if the applications’ UI could be simplified to be more user-friendly.
 We found that for example with Facebook, we would have to first apply for a developer license and wait for approval before accessing their app features; a fully functioning application would also need to be approved before being deployed.
 Since the timeline to create our product is rather short, we decided to create an app which displays detailed tutorials of the main features of a frequently used app before redirecting the user to said app.
 This way, we would not need external permission to modify any existing app’s features or layout and it would work well given the timeline.